Acquisitions editors are usually your first contact.

-Maybe ask what specifically they like about your book.
+Maybe ask what specifically they like about your niche book.

 What’s most important in this step is whether the editor or publisher sounds passionate about you and your book.
 If they genuinely like the topic, the direction of the plot or manuscript, and can see your book on retail shelves then you’re likely in good hands.

-The goal here is get an offer; a contract to review.
+The goal here is to get an offer; a publishing contract to review.